NORTH CAROLINA

 Supperland Charlotte

 Supperland is what happens when a restaurant group gets hold of a historic church and decides to turn it into a steakhouse.
-The result is what they call a “Southern steakhouse meets church potluck,” which is a fancy way of saying they serve dry-aged beef with sides like mac and cheese brûlée.
-The place looks like a Nancy Meyers fever dream—vaulted ceilings, floral wallpaper, chandeliers—and it works, mostly because the food is as good as the design.
+The result is what they call a “Southern steakhouse meets church potluck,” which is a fancy way of saying they serve prime steaks and miso mac and cheese.
+The place looks like a Nancy Meyers set—vaulted ceilings, floral wallpaper, chandeliers—and it works, mostly because the food is as good as the design.

 Roosters Wood-Fired Kitchen Charlotte